 You’ll be happy to hear that this scientific research essentially proves right many of the Buddha’s teachings.

-By slowing down the mind, meditation helps us to overcome all types of cravings and addictions, including: sugar cravings, drug addiction, alcohol addiction, cigarette cravings, you name it.
+So when we use meditation techniques for addiction, we slow down the mind and gain more control over our cravings.
+This helps with all sorts of addictions, including: sugar cravings, drug addiction, alcohol addiction, cigarette cravings, you name it.

 If you suffer from addiction you will have noticed that when you get a bad craving for sugar / cigarettes / anything else, that craving occupies your whole mind.
 It feels like you just can’t stop cravings no matter how hard you try.